Deployed quantum key distribution network: further, longer and more users

 \subsection{Synchronization}

-While polarization is an optional optimization for the SKR, some stabilizations are absolutely mandatory to perform the QKD process.
-The first example found in our post treatment process is the time synchronization of the different end stations.
-Indeed, in order to monitor coincidences when sharing photon pairs between different users, the local clocks of each TDC have to stay synchronized.
-It is usually done by sharing a dedicated synchronization signal, which can either be transmitted in the quantum fiber but add noise in the detections\cite{bacco2019field}, or can be sent with a dedicated fiber, which increase the complexity of the QKD infrastructure \cite{chen_integrated_2021}.
+While polarization is an optional optimization for the SKR, some stabilizations are mandatory to perform the QKD protocol.
+The first parameter to control is the time synchronization of the different end stations.
+In order to monitor coincidences when sharing photon pairs between different users, the local clocks of each TDCs have to stay synchronized.
+It is usually done by sharing a dedicated synchronization signal, which can either be transmitted over the fiber but add noise in the detections~\cite{bacco2019field}, or can be sent with a dedicated fiber, which increases the complexity of the QKD infrastructure~\cite{chen_integrated_2021}.

-We implement a protocol, described in\cite{synchro_pelet}, to maintain temporal drift between the two users at less than $12$\,ps at all times when the analyzers are in a stable environment, and at less than $40$\,ps, even with external perturbations as shown in FIG.~\ref{drift}.
-To reach this number, we compute a coincidence histogram between Alice and Bob every $0.5$ second, and measure for each set of data the position of the coincidence peak (the time delay between the detections of the photons from a same pair at each end station) with a precision of $4$\,ps.
+We implement a protocol, described in Ref.~\cite{synchro_pelet}, to maintain temporal drift between the two users at less than $12$\,ps at all time scales when the analyzers are in a stable environment, and at less than $40$\,ps, even with external perturbations as shown in FIG.~\ref{drift}.
+To reach this number, we compute a coincidence histogram between Alice and Bob every 500\,ms, and measure, for each set of data, the position of the coincidence peak (the time delay between the detections of the photons from the same pair at each end station) with a precision of $4$\,ps.
 By comparing the position of the peak in two consecutive histograms, we can measure the temporal drift accumulated by the clocks, and then dynamically correct it.
-This correction also allows to gradually adapt Alice’s clock frequency to be closer to Bob’s, thus reducing the passive temporal drift.
-This protocol however, only works with clocks showing a certain degree of passive stability.
-For example, since we uses a $120$\,ps wide coincidence window to discriminate photon pairs (the coincidence peak) from photonic noise, the accumulated clock's drift between two consecutive histogram has to be smaller than $120$\,ps.
-Built in quartz clocks in the TDC show an average drift of a few nanoseconds per second, which is too large for our protocol, as we compute histogram only twice per second.
-They have been therefore replaced by rubidium atomic clocks, with drift of $7$\,ps/s, which allows to obtain the results described in FIG.~\ref{drift}.
+This correction also allows to gradually adapt Alice’s clock frequency to that of Bob in a closer-and-closer manner, thus reducing the passive temporal drift.
+This protocol, however, only works with clocks showing a certain degree of passive stability.
+For example, since we use a $120$\,ps wide coincidence window to discriminate photon pairs (the coincidence peak) from photonic noise, the accumulated clock's drift between two consecutive histograms has to be smaller than 120\,ps.
+Built-in quartz clocks in the TDCs show an average drift of a few ns/s, which is too large for our purpose, as we compute histograms only twice per second.
+They have been therefore replaced by rubidium atomic clocks, showing drifts of $7$\,ps/s, which allow to obtain the results described in FIG.~\ref{drift}.